-Alur was established in Helguvík in 1998 but has operated at Grundartangi since 2012.
-Its annual production amounts to approximately 2,500 tonnes of aluminum from about 5 thousand tonnes of aluminium dross.
-The company has an operating licence to receive 15,000 tonnes of aluminum dross each year until 2025.
+Alur Aluminum is located in the industrial area of Grundartangi.
+Alur was established in Helguvík in 1998 and has operated at Grundartangi since 2012.
+Our main activity is dross processing, annual production ammounts about 3.600 tonnes of aluminium from 7 thousand tonnes of aluminum dross.
+The company has an operating licence to receive 15.000 tonnes of aluminum dross each year until 2025.

 Aluminum recycling reduces greenhouse gas emissions.